 The flavors in coffee relate to the growing process, crop location, water composition, processing procedures, and roasting methods.
 Truly flavorful coffee is not roasted too dark.
 Too much roasting can cause the beans to char, which takes away the coffee’s natural sugars.
 A sign of over-roasting is an oily bean and a flavor profile that is bitter and harsh.
 The beans become oily because the flavor compounds of the beans have been pushed to the surface when roasting.
 Roasting for too long can dull the natural and complex flavor potential of the beans.
-This is the main reason I never roast our coffee beans past the second crack.
+This is the main reason we never roast our coffee beans past the second crack.

 To judge a cup of coffee, beyond the basic qualification of it tasting delicious or bitter, there is a critiquing process called cupping.
 Cupping is a systematic approach to sampling and comparing different coffees by involving the senses – smell, taste, and feel.
 Before we select a coffee to sell, it is cupped and judged by its fragrance (both wet and dry), acidity, flavor, body, and aftertaste using a scale between 1-5 or 1-10.
 The individual scores are summed up, and 50 points are added to have the final number be an approximate 100-point maximum.
 This method allows for easier score comparisons.
 It is important to note that the highest scoring coffees may not always be the new favorite based on personal preferences.
-Most of the time, the coffees I choose are based on what I like and similar coffees that have sold well in the past.
+Most of the time, the coffees we choose are based on what we like and similar coffees that have sold well in the past.
 At the end of the day, it is a guessing game.
-To learn more about the cupping experience, you can read my starter’s guide to cupping, here
+To learn more about the cupping experience, you can read our starter’s guide to cupping, here.

 Latin America: Chocolate, Nuts, Sweet Heavy Fruits

 Africa: Bright, Floral, Citrus & Stone Fruits